trungdv-fabbi/trungdv-fabbi/README.md

 <img width="100%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=trungdv-fabbi&show_icons=true&theme=cobalt&layout=compact">

 ## 🌤️ Weather conditions today in Ha Noi:
-- Clear +23°C 69% ↖9km/h
+- Clear +20°C 73% ↖4km/h

 ## 🌟 Quote of the day:
-Fear is a natural reaction to moving closer to the truth.
+It matters not what someone is born, but what they grow to be.
--Pema Chodron
+-Albus Dumbledore